urql-graphql/urql/docs/graphcache/computed-queries.md

 With inwards merging the nodes will be in this order: `[1, 2, ..., 89, 99]`
 And with outwards merging: `[..., 89, 99, 1, 2, ...]`

+The helper happily supports schemata that return nodes rather than individually-cursored edges.
+For each paginated type, you must either always request nodes, or always request edges -- otherwise the lists cannot be stiched together.

 ### Reading on